geonnwwoo/phoxiv/README.md

 ```

 ### Pregeneration
-The website generates hyperlinks and other data based on the `.json` files in `src/lib/pregen/output/`.
-To update these files after modifying content in `static/`, run `bun run pregen`.
+The website generates hyperlinks and other data based on the `.json` files in `src/lib/pregen/output/`, and does not read the files in `static/`.
+The files in static are only read by the pregeneration script, which can be run with `bun run pregen`:

 ```bash
 bun run pregen